 The purpose of this report is to provide Council with an update on assessment appeal activities and to highlight staff efforts in accordance with Corporate Policy 111 (Financial Management - Taxation and Assessment Base Management).
-Also included in this report is an update on the current COVID-19 impacts on the assessment appeal process.
+Also included in this report is an update on the previous Section 357 Municipal Act appeals citing the pandemic as reason for the cancellation, reduction, or refund of property tax.